redis-developer/ArXivChatGuru/README.md

 $ docker compose up
 ```
 *add `-d` option to daemonize the processes to the background if you wish.*

+The first time you run the app -- all documents will be downloaded, processed, and stored in Redis -- may take a few minutes to spin up.
+From that point forward, the app should be quicker to load.

 **Ask the app anything about the 2020 Summer Olympics...**